Try our question bank to get an answer to your query. If you can't find what you are looking for please contact us and we will be happy to help.

 If your home or property has been flooded internally, you'll need to contact your household insurance company as soon as possible (failure to notify insurers will jeopardise any future claims).
 Depending on your level of insurance, your insurance company will arrange clean up, disinfectant and replacement of any damaged property.

-If you've experienced sewage flooding on your property, and you think it's because one of our sewer pipes is blocked call us on 0345 450 9549 to let us know.
+If you've experienced sewage flooding on your property, and you think it's because one of our sewer pipes is blocked please contact us to let us know.
 The line is open 24 hours a day, seven days a week.

 We're sorry if you have been unfortunate enough to suffer sewage flooding due to a problem on our sewer, you may be entitled to a payment under our guaranteed service standards scheme.